wxsd-sales/kiosk-reception-search-dialer/README.md

 ## Overview

 This application allows you to customize the contact cards, brand logo, background, etc. that make up the UI/controls of a RoomOS device in PWA/Kiosk device.
 You can create multiple URLs and activate them on a compatible device of your choice.
-Once activated, the application uses [cloud xAPI requests](https://roomos.cisco.com/docs/Introduction.md#the-xapi) with a Webex Bot token to control the device (make calls, get room analytics data, etc.).
+Once activated, the application uses [cloud xAPI requests](https://roomos.cisco.com/docs/Introduction.md#the-xapi) with a Webex Bot token to control the device (make calls, etc.).

 ## Setup